Abandoned & Little-Known Airfields:

 in small clearings in the woods along the southwest corner of the site).

-A 2004 aerial photo depicted Site 8A as a large grass field,
+A 2004 aerial photo depicted Site 8A as a large grass field, on which were laid out a number of lines & landing targets

 A January 2006 photo by Paul Freeman, looking northwest at Site 8A,